dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 *Another special exception is introduced with factory constructors in order to avoid breaking existing code:*

-A factory constructor declaration of the form `factory C(...` including zero or more of the modifiers `const`, `augment`, or `external` where `C` is the name of the enclosing class, mixin class, enum, or extension type is treated as if `C` had been omitted.
+A factory constructor declaration of the form `factory C(...` optionally starting with zero or more of the modifiers `const`, `augment`, or `external` where `C` is the name of the enclosing class, mixin class, enum, or extension type is treated as if `C` had been omitted.

 *Without this special rule, such a declaration would declare a constructor named `C.C`.
 With this rule it declares a constructor named `C`, which